itk-ai/owui_doc_ingestion/documentation/findings_vielse.md

 which could then be described.

 *Tika*s OCR engine struggles with lists. points are transcribed as `e`.
-Additionally, danish æ, ø and å are not recognised and transcribed in various ways.
-The text is still relatively easily read and at least some LLMs I would assume wouldn't be troubled making sense of the transcribtion.
+Additionally, danish æ, ø and å are occasionally not recognised and transcribed wrongly.
+But most often it gets it right and importantly the text is still relatively easily read and at least some LLMs I would assume wouldn't be troubled making sense of the transcribtion.

 ### Conclusion/preferences